These smoked, bacon wrapped chicken thighs, absolutely must be tried to be appreciated!

 To make it, I simply combined:

-- ½ cup of Jeff’s Barbecue sauce (the one that I sell to support the website and newsletter)
+- ½ cup of Jeff’s Barbecue sauce (purchase recipes here)

 - ½ cup orange juice (not sure if it matters a lot but I use medium pulp)

 I brushed this onto the chicken twice during the last hour of the smoking process.
 This not only kept the chicken from drying out on the ends but it added another wonderful layer of flavor.

 I don’t usually like barbecue sauce slopped onto the meat so by thinning it out with orange juice, it became a nice glaze that did it’s job without being too much.

 I often get emails from folks complaining that my recorded cook times do not match what they are experiencing in their own smokers.
 To clarify, I want to point out some things that do affect the overall cook times.

 - Opening the door/raising the lid is not necessarily a bad thing but if you do this a lot, your food will take longer to cook.
 Don’t open the smoker just to look at the meat but if you need to baste or check temperature, then do that but do it as quickly as possible to minimize heat loss.

 - The temperature of the meat, when it goes into the smoker obviously affects the cook time.
 Cold meat straight from the fridge will take longer to reach 165°F than meat that has been sitting on the counter for a little while and allowed to warm up a bit.